ConvergePanelRESEARCH • VERIFY • GOVERN

 The problem

 AI models generate plausible-sounding answers regardless of whether they have good evidence.
-Without source-grounding, you can't tell the difference between 'the model found strong evidence' and 'the model made something up.'
+Without source grounding, you can't tell the difference between 'the model found strong evidence' and 'the model made something up.'

 This problem has a specific mechanism.
 Language models are trained to predict the next token — they don't distinguish between 'I retrieved this from a document' and 'I generated this based on patterns in my training data.'
 When a model says 'according to a 2023 study…', it may be citing a real study, paraphrasing one, or generating a plausible-sounding reference from scratch.
 The output looks identical in all three cases.

-Source-grounding is the field's response.
+Source grounding is the field's response.
 A grounded AI system ties its claims to retrievable, verifiable sources — documents, passages, or structured knowledge bases.
 An ungrounded system operates purely from parametric memory: the implicit knowledge encoded in its weights during training, which can't be audited, corrected, or cited.
 The practical difference is whether you can check the answer.

 How ConvergePanel helps

-Source-grounding means tying AI claims back to retrievable evidence.
+Source grounding means tying AI claims back to retrievable evidence.
 In ConvergePanel, each model's output includes evidence quality ratings and, where available, citations — so you can see whether a verdict rests on solid ground or thin air.

-In practice, source-grounding exists on a spectrum.
+In practice, source grounding exists on a spectrum.
 A model that cites a specific passage from a named document is strongly grounded.
 A model that says 'experts generally believe...' with no citation is weakly grounded — it may be correct, but you can't verify it.
 ConvergePanel's per-model evidence quality rating captures this spectrum, letting you distinguish models that supported their conclusions with verifiable evidence from those that provided plausible-sounding reasoning without it.

 How it works

-1. 1Submit a question or claim
+1. 1Submit a question or claim to ConvergePanel

-2. 2Models return answers with evidence and (where available) citations
+2. 2Models return answers with evidence and, where available, citations

 3. 3ConvergePanel rates evidence quality per model: strong, moderate, or weak